TempRetinex: Retinex-based Unsupervised Enhancement for Low-light Video Under Diverse Lighting Conditions: Introduction

-Video-specific low-light enhancement methods remain relatively limited.
-Existing unsupervised approaches typically follow two strategies: processing frames independently \cite{Zheng:semantic:2022} or simultaneously inputting adjacent frames into the network \cite{10210621}.
-To utilize sufficient temporal information, Zero-TIG \cite{li2025zerotig} made initial progress by introducing temporal feedback.
-However, this method lacked explicit temporal constraints through loss functions and did not incorporate mechanisms to handle motion occlusions.
-To further improve performance, this paper presents \textbf{TempRetinex}, an enhanced unsupervised learning framework that builds upon the Retinex theory.
-In addition, we introduce a multi-scale temporal consistency-aware loss function and incorporate a self-ensemble mechanism into TempRetinex.
+Video-specific unsupervised low-light enhancement methods remain scarce.
+Existing techniques either process frames independently \cite{Zheng:semantic:2022} or fuse adjacent frames to form the input \cite{10210621}.
+Zero-TIG \cite{li2025zerotig} made progress by introducing temporal feedback but it lacks explicit temporal constraints.
+To address these limitations, we introduce \textbf{TempRetinex}, an unsupervised Retinex-based framework featuring a multiscale temporal consistency loss and a self-ensemble mechanism for robust video enhancement.
 The key innovations include:

-\begin{itemize} \item We propose an Adaptive Brightness Adjustment (ABA) preprocessing based on image statistics that performs contrast correction to normalize videos captured under varying lighting conditions into consistent intensity distributions.
-This improves the generalizability of illumination and reflectance estimation and stabilizes training, leading to better denoising performance.
+\begin{itemize} \item We introduce Brightness Consistency Preprocessing (BCP) based on image statistics, enabling robust handling of varying lighting conditions that improves the generalizability of illumination estimation.

-\item We introduce a new multi-scale temporal consistency-aware loss function that enforces multiscale similarity between current and historical output frames.
-An occlusion-aware mask is integrated to effectively handle motion artifacts in complex scenes.
+\item We propose a multiscale temporal consistency-aware loss function that ensures similarity between frames.
+An occlusion-aware mask is integrated to handle motion artifacts in complex scenes.

-\item To enhance robustness across diverse textures without increasing model complexity, we incorporate a lightweight self-ensemble (SE) strategy.
+\item To enhance robustness across diverse textures without increasing model complexity, we incorporate a lightweight Self-Ensemble (SE) strategy.

-\item We propose a novel strategy, \textit{reverse inference}, which leverages information from subsequent frames through backward propagation to refine unconverged frames and involve more temporal information.
+\item We propose the Reverse Inference (RI) strategy to refine unconverged frames and contribute more temporal information.